GICTrade (GICT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GICTrade Price Prediction for 2025–2050

-According to your GICTrade price prediction, the value of GICT is expected to change by 238.64%, reaching a price of 2.9477USD by 2050.
+According to your GICTrade price prediction, the value of GICT is expected to change by 238.64%, reaching a price of 2.9479USD by 2050.

 Short Term GICTrade Price Prediction For Today, Tomorrow, This Week, and 30 Days